spack/spack/lib/spack/docs/features.rst

 Creating packages is easy
 -------------------------

-To create a new packages, all Spack needs is a URL for the source archive.
+To create a new package, all Spack needs is a URL for the source archive.
 The ``spack create`` command will create a boilerplate package file, and the package authors can fill in specific build steps in pure Python.